antrea-io/antrea/docs/design/ovs-pipeline.md

 * *Node Route Controller*: the [K8s
   controller](https://kubernetes.io/docs/concepts/architecture/controller/)
-  which is part of the Antrea agent and watches for updates to Nodes.
+  which is part of the Antrea Agent and watches for updates to Nodes.
 When a Node is added, it updates the local networking configuration (e.g. configure the tunnel to the new Node).
 When a Node is deleted, it performs the necessary clean-ups.